6 Steps to Encourage Good Decision Making with our Kids

 We begin by helping our child make decisions by giving choices.

 My mom was great at asking, “Andrea, do you want to wear the red shirt of the blue shirt?”
 She would limit choices when we were young so that it was easier to make a decision.
 As I grew, so did the choices and consequences.
+When we limit different options we are helping to make the decision making process easier for young children.
+Older children can have more options.
+Once our kids know they can make wise decisions they also feel a healthy sense of responsibility – and that encourages them to continue to make wise decisions.

-- We can be available for our child to let us know they have a decision to make.
+The first step is to be available for our child to let us know they have a decision to make.
 Other times we are the ones issuing the choice.
 But if it’s a choice they are receiving at school or from a friend or extra-curricular source, we want them to know they can come to us.

-- Once all of the options are (reasonably) acceptable to you, say something like, “It sounds like you are thinking it through well.
+Once all of the possible solutions are (reasonably) acceptable to you, say something like, “It sounds like you are thinking it through well.
 Thanks for telling me about it.
 I trust you’ll make a good decision.”
 Then leave the child with it.
 If he/she wants to talk more about it, they will.
 As long as the remaining options aren’t dangerous, illegal, or violating family principles you may not like the choice they make and that’s okay.

-- Follow up.
+Follow up.
 Once the decision has been made, ask how it went.
 Again, questions are good, lecturing is not.
 The goal is to let our children learn from their experiences.

 Please leave a comment and let me know how it goes!